 Chop celery, carrot, onion and garlic.

-Heat 1 tbsp of oil over medium heat in a large pot, add celery, carrot, onion, garlic and spices.
+Heat 1 tablespoon of oil over medium heat in a large pot, add celery, carrot, onion, garlic and spices.
 Cook over medium heat for 4-6 minutes, until vegetables have softened.

 Add the crushed tomatoes and cook for a minute before adding the water (or the water/stock).
 Add in the two cans of black beans and bring to a boil.